 Under the new regulations, hiring companies must provide evidence that the foreign national is better qualified and more highly skilled than a local applicant.
 The paperwork and qualifying criteria is something of a grey area.

-As a potential employee, expats applying for jobs in Cape Town also have to prove they have the relevant skills and qualifications needed to fulfil the position.
+As a potential employee, expats applying for jobs in Cape Town also have to prove they have the relevant skills and qualifications needed to fulfill the position.
 Job applications and relevant documents are evaluated by the SAQA and decisions are often left to the discretion of officials.

 You can find more information about the various types of work visas available in South Africa and how to get them here.

-In demand jobs including IT jobs in Cape Town
+In-demand jobs including IT jobs in Cape Town

 Because of the large number of unskilled workers in South Africa, there are a lot of in-demand job opportunities in Cape Town.
 The industry sectors with the most likely job opportunities are:

 - Tourism and hospitality

 You can find more in-demand jobs in Cape Town together with the salaries you can expect to receive here.